 202 C Street, in downtown San Diego

-All project information and material for Hearing Officer consideration must to be submitted to the Recording Secretary 10 calendar days prior to a hearing.
+All project information and material for Hearing Officer consideration must be submitted to the Recording Secretary seven calendar days prior to a hearing.
 You can submit information via:

 Persons may address the Hearing Officer during the public comment section of the agenda on topics not listed on the agenda or may address the Hearing Officer during public testimony on each agenda action item.
 Speakers will usually have three minutes.
 Times may be altered by the Hearing Officer.